 8.1.4 Sorbent tubes suitable for diffusive sampling are available or can be filled in the laboratory.
 Only the sorbent nearest the sampling end of the tube plays a part in the diffusive sampling process so single sorbent tubes are most commonly used for diffusive (passive) sampling.

-NOTE:
+NOTE

-There is a strong relationship between sorbent strength, i.e. tube retention volumes and safe sampling volumes in pumped sampling [see ISO 16017-1 and IS 5182 (Part 28)], and the stability of the axial diffusive sampling uptake rate over extended time periods3.
+1 There is a strong relationship between sorbent strength, that is tube retention volumes and safe sampling volumes in pumped sampling [see ISO 16017-1 and IS 5182 (Part 28)], and the stability of the axial diffusive sampling uptake rate over extended time periods3.
 As a general rule, if the retention volume of a given compound on a given single-sorbent tube is in the order of 20 l or more, back-diffusion of the analyte from that sorbent surface during sampling will be negligible.
 This means that uptake rates will be stable for extended periods (weeks).

-Example axial diffusive sampling uptake rates for a range of compounds using stainless steel or inert-coated stainless steel TD tubes packed with specified sorbents are given in Annex C.
+2 Example axial diffusive sampling uptake rates for a range of compounds using stainless steel or inert-coated stainless steel TD tubes packed with specified sorbents are given in Annex C.